jforget/Astro-Sunrise/doc/astronomical-notes.md

 Q: That means that my algorithm is bad.

 A: No. If you want to know the precise instant when the Sun disappear from our field of view, your algorithm is wrong indeed.
-On the other hand; if you are only interested in the level of light, your algorithm is OK.
+On the other hand, if you are only interested in the level of light, your algorithm is OK.
 I know a person who uses a yearless algorithm to activate automated lights in his living room.
 For him, turning on the lights at 17:37:03 or 17:38:26 has no importance.